maxwellhadley/node-red-contrib-htu21d/Readme.md

 **dewpoint** - calculated dewpoint in ˚C or ˚F as configured

-Measurements are repeated at a configurable interval
+Measurements are repeated at a configurable interval: each measurement takes just over 0.1 second.